ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_release_with_branches.rst

   #.
 If the next version will be a new major version, create a pull request where you update the version in ``galaxy.yml`` to ``(X+1).0.0``.
 Note that the sanity tests will most likely fail since there will be deprecations with removal scheduled for ``(X+1).0.0``, which are flagged by the tests.

-  For every such deprecation, decide whether to remove them now (makes sense if complete ``modules/plugins`` are removed, or redirects are removed), or whether to add ignore entries to the corresponding ``tests/sanity/ignore-*.txt`` file and create issues (makes sense for removed features in ``modules/plugins``).
+  For every such deprecation, decide whether to remove them now (it makes sense if you remove the complete ``modules/plugins``, or you remove redirects).
+Or whether to add ignore entries to the corresponding ``tests/sanity/ignore-*.txt`` file and create issues (makes sense for removed features in ``modules/plugins``).
   Once CI passes, merge the pull request.
-Make sure that this pull request is merged not too much later after the release for ``verison_added`` sanity tests not to expect the wrong version for new feature pull request.
+Make sure that this pull request is merged not too much later after the release for ``verison_added`` sanity tests not to expect the wrong version for the new feature pull request.

 .. note::